A woman depicted in a drawing by the BTK serial killer has possibly been identified, sheriff says - KESQ

 Law enforcement recently intercepted communications from Rader in prison revealing there might still be some hidden items in old barns, according to the sheriff.

-Rader’s daughter, Kerri Rawson, said on “CNN This Morning” that authorities believe they had identified the “young woman in the green shirt” in her father’s drawings but could not disclose further, citing the open and active case.
+Rader’s daughter, Kerri Rawson, said authorities believe they had identified the “young woman in the green shirt” in her father’s drawings but could not disclose further, citing the open and active case.

 Rawson also told CNN she agrees with her father recently comparing himself to Rex Heuermann, who has been charged with the murders of three women found on New York’s Long Island.